Xueta: From the First Republic to the Second Republic (1869–1936)

-Josep Tarongí (1847–1890), priest and writer, encountered difficulties in studying and graduating, but was ultimately ordained; because of his Xueta extraction, he obtained a position outside Majorca.
+Josep Tarongí (1847–1890), priest and writer, encountered difficulties in studying and graduating, but was ultimately ordained; because of his Xueta extraction, he obtained a position outside Mallorca.
 He was the protagonist of the greatest 19th century polemic on the Xueta question: when he was forbidden in 1876 to preach at the church of St. Miquel, this began a polemic with Miquel Maura (also a priest), brother of the politician Antonio Maura, in which many other parties participated, and which had a great impact both on and off of the island.

 Between January and October 1923, the Xueta urbanist and politician Guillem Forteza Pinya was mayor of Palma.
 Also, between 1927 and 1930, during the dictatorship of Primo de Rivera, that office was held by Joan Aguiló Valentí and Rafel Ignaci Cortès Aguiló.

 The brief period of the Second Spanish Republic was also important both because of the official laicism and because a good number of the Xuetes sympathized with the new model of the state, much as their forebears had sympathized with the ideas of the Enlightenment and the liberals.
 During the Republic, for the first time a Xueta priest preached a sermon at the cathedral of Palma; this had great symbolic importance.